JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/autoparking.md

 The objective of this practice is to implement the logic of a navigation algorithm for an automated vehicle.
 The vehicle must find a parking space and park properly.

-**Note**: If you haven't, take a look at the [user guide](https://jderobot.github.io/RoboticsAcademy/user_guide/#installation) to understand how the installation is made, how to launch a RADI and how to perform the exercises.
+**Note**: If you haven't, take a look at the [user guide](https://jderobot.github.io/RoboticsAcademy/user_guide/#installation) to understand how the installation is made, how to launch a RoboticsBackend and how to perform the exercises.

 {% include gallery caption="Gallery" %}